yagoag/sanfran-runaway/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/4d79bf52-b817-416b-b72e-a260e3040a7d/deploy-status)](https://app.netlify.com/sites/sanfranrunaway/deploys) | [Informações em Português](/README.pt-BR.md)

-You are in San Francisco, the city with the highest number of hipsters per square feet in the world, and everyone know that hipsters love nothing more than a good old cup of coffee.
+You are in San Francisco, the city with the highest number of hipsters per square feet in the world, and everyone knows that hipsters love nothing more than a good ol' cup of coffee.

-To win this game, you must find five locations of the famous "Star Café" without running over the hipster going around on the streets holding cups of the store in their hands.
+To win this game, you must find five locations of the famous "Star Café" without running over the hipsters holding cups of the store in their hands.

 Play it right now at https://sanfranrunaway.netlify.com